Scaling Laws for Online Advertisement Retrieval: Scaling Laws of Budget and Revenue

-Towards real-world applications, we need the scaling law of revenue and computation cost (namely machine cost), rather than the relationship of revenue and FLOPs.
-To this end, we should build a robust mapping function from FLOPs to computation cost without online deployment.
-Unfortunately, it's intractable to give a certain formulation that maps the FLOPs to computation cost for general scenarios, since the actual computation cost is influenced by a multitude of factors including hardware specifications, software optimization, and so on.
-These factors can significantly vary across different environments, leading to highly non-linear and unpredictable relationships between FLOPs and actual costs.
+For real-world model deployment, \textbf{we need the scaling law of revenue and computation cost (i.e., machine cost)}, rather than the relationship of revenue and FLOPs.
+Our ultimate goal is to build an end-to-end offline framework that maps model configurations to both revenue and machine cost, enabling ROI-aware model design without online A/B testing.
+The revenue side of this mapping is addressed in Section~\cref{sec:r_div_r_star,sec:bnsl_scaling_law}: we establish a robust scaling law from \textbf{Model} $\to$ \textbf{FLOPs} $\to$ $R/R^*$ $\to$ \textbf{Revenue}, where FLOPs are analytically computed from model architecture (e.g., using TensorFlow's \texttt{tf.profiler}).
+However, the \textbf{cost side} cannot be similarly bridged via FLOPs: actual machine cost depends heavily on environment-specific factors—such as hardware, software stack, and system optimizations—making the FLOPs-to-cost relationship highly non-linear and unpredictable across platforms.
+Thus, a direct \textbf{FLOPs} $\to$ \textbf{Machine Cost} mapping is infeasible for general use.

-\textbf{To tackle this problem, we employ the parameters of model size to bridge the gap between FLOPs and computation cost}.
-Determining the FLOPs of a model based on its size parameters is trivial.
-We use the tf.profiler API of TensorFlow to calculate the FLOPs for the forward pass of one user-ad pair.
-Thus, \textbf{the main challenge lies in estimating the computation cost based on the model size parameters without online deployment}.
-We propose two paradigms to identify the relationship between machine cost and model size parameters: 1) machine cost estimation based on software and hardware optimization experience, and 2) machine cost estimation based on offline simulation testing.
+To overcome this, we introduce \textbf{model size parameters} (e.g., layer dimensions) as a more stable intermediate proxy.
+While FLOPs and model size are closely related, the latter better captures the structural footprint that system-level machine cost estimators rely on.
+Hence, we shift to a \textbf{Model} $\to$ \textbf{Size Parameters} $\to$ \textbf{Machine Cost} pathway, where the key challenge is estimating cost from size \textit{without online deployment}.
+We discuss two paradigms for this mapping: (1) expert-driven estimation based on system optimization experience, and (2) offline simulation-based estimation.

-The first approach relies on professionals with deep expertise in optimizing software and hardware systems to minimize or avoid online deployment operations.
-They employ empirical methods to establish reliable correlations between model size and actual computation costs.
-For instance, \newcite{scalingForDenseRetrieval2024} estimated the machine cost for standard models like Transformers, trained using PyTorch on A100 GPUs, leveraging their expertise.
-However, in real-world advertising scenarios, customized training and serving frameworks (e.g., the first-layer optimization in section~\ref{sec:background_of_training_and_serving}) and machine configurations introduce more complex nonlinearities between model size parameters and machine cost, increasing the complexity and difficulty of expertise-based cost estimation.
+The first approach relies on domain experts to empirically correlate model size with machine cost.
+For example, \newcite{scalingForDenseRetrieval2024} estimated machine costs for standard Transformer models on A100 GPUs using PyTorch.
+However, in industrial advertising systems, custom training/serving frameworks (e.g., first-layer optimizations in Section~\ref{sec:details_of_training_and_serving}) and heterogeneous machine configurations introduce complex, non-standardized dependencies, limiting the generalizability and accuracy of expert-based estimation.